 Despite persistent critiques and revisions of what literature is included in such curricula, and the decline of Great Books programs (or perhaps precisely because of such) by the Twenty-First Century, canons, reading plans, and other lists of Classicsof all forms and languages, and from the entirety of recorded historyare more plentiful than ever.
 Indeed, too plentiful.
 This site collects the major lists and collates them to form a master list arranged by author and including original titles as well as alternate and translated titles.
 The user can also view the original lists and eventually will be able to make shorter lists defined by form, date, language, and other search parameters (including the omitting or combining of certain lists).
 Hopefully, even those who disparage the Great Books movement or the making of book lists generally will find this site useful, enabling them to show what kind of literature has been excluded.
-In other words, if life gives you Great Books, make Greater Books.
+In other words, if there are Great Books, there are also Greater Books.

 To begin, we list on this page the works that appear in the largest number of lists, the title given being the commonest in the English language.
 Throughout the site, the number in blue next to the title tells you how many lists in which the work is included out of 45 total.
 View the master list, which provides basic information about each work and notes which lists that work appears in; or go to any of the distinct lists.
 But first read a short explanation of the guidelines used to determine the inclusion of these lists, any of which can be quite different in its original purpose from the others, and our frequently-asked questions.
 I've also provided some pertinent links.And so, here we have the Greater Books, split into three groups based on the (current) number of lists in which they appear, followed by the non-monographical works that appear in the most lists: